nisshan-x/QuadrupedRobot/README.md

 - Robot operation(same with pupper): https://pupper.readthedocs.io/en/latest/guide/operation.html

 ## How to Purchase
 If you purchase the parts yourself one by one, it’ll run you about $800 and more time.
-However, you can purchase a kit to build the robot from MangDang channel for cheaper, and the key point is that you can buy everything at once and save your much time.
+However, you can purchase a kit to build the robot from MangDang channel for cheaper and one-stop shopping.
 - Amazon channel: [Mini Pupper Amazon US](https://www.amazon.com/s?me=A3V5171RNQ5C18&marketplaceID=ATVPDKIKX0DER) , [Mini Pupper Amazon Japan](https://www.amazon.co.jp/s?me=A14LOTMOI42BRX&marketplaceID=A1VC38T7YXB528)
 - Paypal channel: MangDang Paypal account is afreez.gan@gmail.com
 - Aliexpress channel: [Mini Pupper Aliexpress](https://www.aliexpress.com/store/911381222?spm=a2g0o.detail.1000007.1.2ed464e6sdYBwy)